A reading activity tracker that monitors your progress and habits.

-Literal is designed to greatly enhance your e-reading experience.
+Literal is designed to greatly enhance your reading experience.

 You may want to use Literal if you are unsatisfied the interface of your internet browser's built-in PDF reading application or even system level readers like Adobe Reader.
-Additionally, Literal also contains many features that other readers lack, such as first class support for opening files from and saving files to popular cloud storage providers like Google Drive and Dropbox.
+Additionally, Literal also contains many features that other readers lack, such as integrations with popular cloud storage providers like Google Drive and Dropbox and optical character recognition (OCR) support.

 You may want to use Literal to automatically maintain your PDF document library.
 Literal will keep track of and archive documents that you discover while browsing online as well as documents you open from your device or cloud storage providers.
 Your Literal Library is automatically synced between your devices, so you can access your documents from anywhere.
 You can use this feature in a variety of ways, from forming "Read Later" lists, to making sure you never lose access to an important or otherwise difficult to find documents.